PI: Lynn Prince Cooke

 Research Associate: Rossella Icardi

-Rossella Icardi is a Research Associate who will be joining the NEWFAMSTRAT project on 1 March 2017.
-Her academic interests include the study of labour market inequalities in a comparative setting and the investigation of which policies succeed in reducing them.
-Prior to joining NEWFAMSTRAT, Rossella worked at the National Centre for Social Research (NatCen) where she conducted impact evaluation on a wide range of projects related to labour market research.
+Rossella Icardi is a Research Associate who joined the NEWFAMSTRAT project on 1 March 2017.
+Her academic interests include the study of labor market inequalities in a comparative setting and the investigation of which policies succeed in reducing them.
+Prior to joining NEWFAMSTRAT, Rossella worked at the National Centre for Social Research (NatCen) where she conducted impact evaluation on a wide range of projects related to labor market research.
 This experience provided her with a deeper understanding on the effect of social policies on disadvantaged socio-economic groups.
 Rossella completed her PhD at the University of Southampton.
-Her thesis explored the association between wages and workplace training in Germany and the UK, how this association varies by both gender and type of qualification attained.
+Her thesis explored the association between wages and workplace training in Germany and the UK, and how this association varies by both gender and type of qualification attained.

 Doctoral Student: Soyoung Kweon

 Soyoung Kweon is a PhD student at the University of Bath, joining the NEWFAMSTRAT project from October 2017.
 Her thesis will investigate gender differences in employer discrimination around parental status in hiring processes across different skill levels.
 Her broader research interest is how social policy affects gender inequality in labor markets.
 She qualified with a Master of Social Welfare degree at Yonsei University, South Korea.
 Her original master’s research on South Korean unemployment policies found that the degree of labor market attachment varies by gender.

 Project Administrator: Lesley McKay

 Lesley McKay is an experienced research project administrator working across a number of projects in the Department of Social & Policy Sciences, University of Bath.